 The two mile radius around our office at Market Mall, the Nutana Suburban Centre, has the highest concentration of seniors per capita in all of Canada.
 Approximately 9000 Saskatoon residents are over the age of 80 and many in this age group are in need of assistance.

-Home Instead Senior Care is the world leader in non-medical home care for seniors.
+Home Instead Senior Care is the world leader in home care for seniors.
 Bringing the research and resources of this company to families and professionals in Saskatoon is a pleasure for us.
 We’ve met hundreds of senior care partners in the city – social workers, nurses, facility and case managers as well as volunteers within various agencies.
 We are all working together to make our city a place to age with grace.
 Saskatoon Shines and with good care our seniors will be honored in that good light.

 Here are the primary ways Home Instead Senior Care of Saskatoon is involved with our community: